vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 We gave it a try and it worked.
 We tried it with longer files and we noticed that a few labels had changed their orientation.
 2-3 of 60 labels were landscape instead of portrait, though all the originals were portrait.
-And the problem appeared consistently with the same files.
+And the problem appeared consistent with the same files.

 We started to play with the switches...
 Ghostscript had much more options than we expected and its documentation is not really
-Google friendly, but we found finally the `AutoRotatePages` flag.
+Google-friendly, but we found finally the `AutoRotatePages` flag.

 Our first attempt was the `-dAutoRotatePages=/All` setting, but this uses some kind of majority decision for rotating the pages...
 We tried this with only one label which had been rotated unintentionally.